johananh/Pump-Alert/README.md

 ## Features

-- **Current Monitoring**: Uses a current transformer to monitor if pump is on or off.
+- **Current Monitoring:** Uses a current transformer to monitor if pump is on or off.
-- **Configurable Alerts**: Users can set maximum run times and downtime through a web interface.
+- **Configurable Alerts:** Users can set maximum run times and downtime through a web interface.
-- **Daily Status Updates**: Sends daily "All OK" messages if the system is functioning normally.
+- **Daily Status Updates:** Sends daily "All OK" messages if the system is functioning normally.
-- **Telegram Notifications**: Alerts are sent via the Telegram API, allowing for real-time notifications.
+- **Telegram Notifications:** Alerts are sent via the Telegram API, allowing for real-time notifications.
-- **Web Interface**: Accessible at `pump.local` (if mDNS is enabled) or via the device IP, which is communicated through Telegram after power up.
+- **Web Interface:** Accessible at `pump.local` (if mDNS is enabled) or via the device IP, which is communicated through Telegram after power up.
 <img src="Images/webPage.jpg" width="30%" alt="Web Interface Screenshot">

 ## What You Need